-The interesting results regarding depression, showed no change in the intervention group and an increase in the control group post-test.
-Many of the participants in the study were in a retirement process during the study period and expressed difficulties on behalf of losing interaction with coworkers and work friends.
-Retirement is a significant occupational transition that has been studied over the past couple decades in the occupational science field and described as having a wide impact on occupational rhythm and balance (Jonsson, Borell, & Sadlo, 2000; Wiseman & Whiteford, 2009).
-Kail & Carr (2019), have discussed the association between retirement, depression and social support.
-They found that for retirees with average levels of social support, the retiring process was associated with a small but significant increase in depressive symptoms.
-The change in social relationships as result of the retirement process was also discussed by Segel-Karpas, Ayalon and Lachman (2018), who found that retirees were more likely to experience depressive symptoms if they felt lonely before retirement, and associated this to the sudden lack of distracting effect that was previously provided by work.
-This can explain the control group's increase in depression, as they did not benefit the social attributes of the intervention group environment.
-They had to face a dramatic loss of a previously central life role and occupation, while the intervention group participants attended group sessions that provided an alternative occupational routine as well as an encouraging social environment.
-As one of the participant described " There were topics I was not aware of before the program and today I have more knowledge.
-For example, prepare for retirement both financially and occupationally".
+In regard to depressive symptoms, there was no change among the participants in intervention group from pre-test to post-test, yet there was an increase among those in the control group from pre- to post-test.
+The particular transition period occurring in the lives of many of the participants may help to explain this finding.
+Many of the older adults were in the process of retirement during the study period and expressed difficulties due to the loss of interaction with coworkers and work friends.
+Retirement is a significant occupational transition, and it has been extensively studied over the past couple of decades in the field of occupational science.
+Importantly, retirement has been described as having a significant impact on occupational rhythm and balance (Jonsson et al., 2000; Wiseman & Whiteford, 2009).
+In further support of our findings, Kail and Carr (2019) examined the associations among retirement, depression and social support and found that, for retirees with average levels of social support, the retirement process was associated with a small but significant increase in depressive symptoms.
+The change in one’s social relationships as a result of retirement was also discussed by Segel-Karpas and colleagues (2018), who found that retirees were more likely to experience depressive symptoms if they felt lonely before retirement; they explained this finding by the sudden lack of distraction that was previously provided by work.
+This explanation may clarify the unexpected finding that participants in the control group showed an increase in depressive symptoms, as they did not have the opportunity to benefit from the social aspects of the group environment as did those in the intervention group.
+Whereas those in the control group faced a dramatic loss of a previously central life role without the compensation of a group program, the intervention group participants attended group sessions that may have served to provide an alternative routine, as well as an encouraging social environment.
+As one of the intervention group participants described, “There were topics I was not aware of before the program and today I have more knowledge.
+For example, in regard to preparing for retirement both financially and occupationally.”

-Limitations and recommendations
+Limitations and Future Study Recommendations

-The study design is of a non-randomized trial, and the control group was significantly smaller than the intervention group.
-Future studies should include more participants in each group, and take the gender balance of participants into account. health enhancement is a desirable outcome in healthy aging policy, the ILR was found to affect significant measures of older population's health and QoL.
-Future studies should continue to explore the program in Israel while widening the understanding of its impact on various geographical, language speaking, and sociocultural populations.
+The current study utilized a non-randomized controlled trial study design; however, the control group was significantly smaller than the intervention group.
+Future studies should include more participants in each group, and account for the gender balance of participants.
+Although health enhancement is a desirable outcome of healthy aging policies, the ILP was found to influence significant aspects of the older adults’ health and QoL.
+Future studies should continue to explore the program in Israel while, at the same time, widening the understanding of its impact by evaluating its cross-cultural applications.

-conclusion

-the ILP is

-The translated and culturally adapted Lifestyle Redesign is a promising occupational therapy intervention for community-dwelling older French-Canadians.
+Conclusion

+The ILP influenced participants’ QoL, as well as their experience of depressive symptoms.
+The success of the intervention points to its value as an innovative and feasible intervention.
+Israeli occupational therapists in the geriatric field can use this promising intervention to implement health enhancement programs among community-dwelling older adults.

-Health promotion programs have even greater significance today, following the recommendation of WHO for a Decade of Healthy Ageing (2020-2030) (World Health Organization, 2020),
+Health promotion programs have an even greater significance today, following the WHO recommendations “for a Decade of Healthy Ageing (2020 - 2030)” (Rudnicka et al., 2020).
+As one participant described: “The program succeeded in ‘touching’ each and every one of the participants, who all learned new things.
+Additionally, each participant was given individual attention and, most importantly, I acquired tools that I can use to improve myself in the multiple and significant domains that we covered.”

-"הסדנה הצליחה "לגעת" בכל אחד מהמשתתפים למדנו דברים חדשים. בנוסף הייתה התייחסות לכל אחד ברמה הפרטנית והכי חשוב הוא שרכשתי ארגז כלים שישמש אותי לשיפור בתחומים הרבים והחשובים בהם עסקנו. –

 References